Summer Flute Institute

 Ages 8+

-The Summer Flute Institute is an opportunity for flutists ages 8 to adult to engage in interactive group sessions on a variety of topics expanding on the techniques of flute playing and performance.
-Flute Institute participants receive individualized instruction with guest artists and BMS faculty members.
-They will have the opportunity to play in an ensemble and participate in a final performance on Sunday, June 22.
+The Summer Flute Institute is an opportunity for flutists ages 10 to adult to engage in interactive workshops on a variety of topics expanding on the techniques of flute playing and performance.

 Ms. Kechley is an accomplished flutist and educator with a diverse background in performance and teaching.
 Upon completing her Bachelor of Music Degree, she was immediately appointed as flute faculty and Director of Flute Choir at Williams College.
 Her teaching career has since expanded to include positions at Miami Arts Charter School, Miami Music Project, and the Harmony Program in New York City, the latter two based on Venezuela’s El Sistema model.
 Ms. Kechley’s pedagogical approach is deeply influenced by the Suzuki method, which she studied both as a student and teacher under her mother, Jerilee Kechley.